FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Today we are exploring a popular topic of debate: Pu-erh tea caffeine content.
+Today, we are exploring a popular topic: Pu-erh tea caffeine content.
 Pu-erh is one of the most controversial tea categories out there.
-Many people believe that Pu-erh is particularly high on caffeine.
+Many people believe that Pu-erh is particularly high in caffeine.
 And among those many, some assume that the darker the tea, the more caffeine it contains.
 Perhaps it is because darker brews of tea resemble the highly caffeinated culprit coffee?
 Though we know that the freshest, youngest green teas often have higher caffeine content.
 While it's true that Pu-erh is an excellent energizing tea, is it that high in caffeine?
 And does the color of the brew matter?
 (Read more)

 Pu-erh Tea: The 10 Common Misconceptions